Clcanny/Clcanny.github.io/source/_posts/computer-science/consensus/paper-interpretation-a-generalised-solution-to-distributed-consensus.md

 ### How the Single-Decree Synod Implements the Correctness Rules

-[The Single-Decree Synod](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Part-Time-Parliament.pdf) employs **disjoint quorums** to implement Rule 3, whereby all values written to a particular register set must be identical.
+[The Single-Decree Synod](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Part-Time-Parliament.pdf) employs **disjoint quorums** to implement rule 3, whereby all values written to a particular register set must be identical.
 This can be achieved by assigning register sets to clients and requiring that **clients write only to their own register sets, with at most one value**.
 In practice, this could be implemented by using an allocation such as that in Figure 4 and by requiring clients to keep a persistent record of which register sets they have written too.
 We refer to these as client **restricted configurations**.

 ![Figure 4: Sample round robin allocation of register sets to clients.](http://junbin-hexo-img.oss-cn-beijing.aliyuncs.com/paper-interpretation-a-generalised-solution-to-distributed-consensus/figure-4-sample-round-robin-allocation-of-register-sets-to-clients.png)

 For those familiar with [The Part-Time Parliament](https://www.microsoft.com/en-us/research/uploads/prod/2016/12/The-Part-Time-Parliament.pdf), a useful correspondence can be drawn between register sets in the current paper and the concept of ballots in Paxos.

+Upholding rule 4 presents a more formidable challenge.
+A tool we can utilize to address this difficulty is the **decision table**.
+Each client's state table consistently contains a subset of the values from the global state table, which is a consequence of the registers being write-once.
+Consequently, each client possesses the capability to generate a decision table drawing from their individual local state table.
+At any given time, each **quorum** is in one of four decision states:

++ $Any$: Any value could be decided by this quorum.
++ $Maybe $v$: If this quorum reaches a decision, then value $v$ will be decided.
++ $Decided v$: The value $v$ has been decided by this quorum; a final state.
++ $None$: This quorum will not decide a value; a final state.

+Here are the rules that govern the update of the decision table for client-restricted register sets:

++ Initially, the decision state of all quorums is $Any$.
++ If there is a quorum where all registers contain the same value $v$ then its decision state is $Decided v$.
++ When a client reads a non-nil value $v$, then for all quorums over register sets $0$ to $r$,
+  + The decision state $Any$ becomes $Maybe v$,
+  + And the decision state $Maybe v^\prime$ where $v \neq v^\prime$ becomes $None$.

 那为什么 paxos 要用 highest ballot 作为 phase 2 投票的值呢？任何一个 ballot 的可以吗？ 不可以